 Yes, if you are reasonably cautious.
 For example, our travelers do not go out at night except on a rare visit for dinner at a parishioner’s home.
 Vladivostok and the other Russian Far East cities are safer than cities of comparable size in the US.
 Since our travelers started going to Vladivostok in 1991, there has never been a case of any of our guests being accosted in any way.
 However, as in any big city, it is not wise to be alone on the streets at night.

 Are there any special items I should bring for myself?

 You will need to keep small packets of tissues to use as toilet paper.
 Toilet paper is often not available in public places.
 Also, some travelers like to bring a plastic water bottle with them to refill with filtered water (which is available at the mission office) and keep on hand.
 Bottled water is advised rather than tap water.
 Snack items and candy are available in Vladivostok.
-For more information on what to bring, see LINK HERE to Join a Mission Team > What to Bring.

 Are there any special items I should bring for the mission?